abhijeetforprojectonly2000-ai/smartstudy/README.md

    - See "Future Improvements" section for planned fixes

 5. **Testing Files**
-    - Uploaded a zipfile for the documents to be tested for this app
+    - Uploaded a zipfile of the documents to be tested for this app

 ## 📋 Table of Contents